ramey29/okrs/README.md

 4 filter the category and listed in cansole , had planned to use it for auto complete in search

+5 filter out sub category using the id and parent_object_id an adding those data to main category

 Things not done

-1 dint filter out sub category using the id and parent_object_id an adding those data to main category

-2 complete accordian
+1 complete accordian css
+2 search with filter dropdown and autocomplete